Politics of PML-N always based on telling lie: Firdous

 “One can’t blame Khawaja Asif, as it has been PML-N policy to tell so much lie so that people start believing in it as truth,” she noted.

-Addressing PML-N leadership, she remarked, “you have always been misleading masses by telling lies but the stink of 30-year political culture of PML-N will be over soon”.
+Addressing Pakistan Muslim League-Nawaz leadership, she remarked, “you have always been misleading masses by telling lies but the stink of 30-year political culture of PML-N will be over soon”.

-She explained that during issues relating to people were discussed during PTI’s parliamentary party meetings and not jokes, as had been the case with PML-N.
+She explained that during issues relating to people were discussed during PTI’s parliamentary party meetings and not jokes, as had been the case with Pakistan Muslim League-Nawaz.

+Dr. Awan alleged that not only the Utility Stores Corporation but the entire national kitty was looted and plundered by the Pakistan Muslim League-Nawaz leaders.

 Earlier, in messages on social media, she maintained that strong and autonomous institutions, eradication of corruption and development of backward areas, was the priority of present government of PTI.